• Skip to primary navigation

 The most important factor to remember, however, is that 403(b) plans are treated much like employer-sponsored 401(k) plans in the real world.
 First off, both types of plans are funded with pre-tax dollars, allowing the investments to grow on a tax-deferred basis until retirement.

-Second, a 403(b) plan offers the same maximum contribution annual as 401(k) plans, which is $19,500 for 2021 if you are ages 50 and below.
-If you are over age 50, you can make an additional $6,500 in contributions in 2016 with what is known as a “catch up contribution.”
+Second, a 403(b) plan offers the same maximum contribution annual as 401(k) plans, which is $23,000 for 2024 if you are ages 50 and below.
+If you are over age 50, you can make an additional $7,500 in contributions in 2024 with what is known as a “catch up contribution.”

-Advantages of Using a 403(B)
+Advantages of Using a 403(b)

 If you are offered a 403(b) plan by your employer, it is almost always a smart idea to begin making contributions.
 In fact, 403(b) plans offer several distinct advantages, some of which are similar to those offered through employer-based 401(k) plans.
 Here are some of the biggest benefits you’ll get from using a 403(b):

-Contributions are made on a pre-tax basis, which can lower your taxable income.
-Just like contributions you may have made to an employer-sponsored 401(k) plan, the money you deposit into a 403(b) is pre-tax.
+Contributions Are Made on a Pre-tax Basis, Which Can Lower Your Taxable Income: Just like contributions you may have made to an employer-sponsored 401(k) plan, the money you deposit into a 403(b) is pre-tax.
 As such, the contributions you make annually can lower your taxable income and help you save on your tax annual tax bill.

-Your savings grow tax-free.
-After you make pre-tax contributions to a 403(b) plan, your money will continue to grow tax-free until you reach retirement and beyond.
+Your Savings Grow Tax-Free: After you make pre-tax contributions to a 403(b) plan, your money will continue to grow tax-free until you reach retirement and beyond.
 You’ll only be required to pay income taxes on distributions when you take them.

-Take contributions later in life when you might be in a lower tax bracket.
-Since you won’t pay taxes on 403(b) funds until you are in retirement in most cases, you have the potential to pay lower taxes in the future as well.
+Take Contributions Later in Life When You Might Be in a Lower Tax Bracket: Since you won’t pay taxes on 403(b) funds until you are in retirement in most cases, you have the potential to pay lower taxes in the future as well.
 Since most people in retirement fall into a lower tax bracket, it is reasonable to assume they might pay lower taxes in the future.

-You may get an employer match.
-Just like employer-sponsored 401(k) plans, many not-for-profit employers who administer 403(b) plans offer a company match.
+You May Get an Employer Match: Just like employer-sponsored 401(k) plans, many not-for-profit employers who administer 403(b) plans offer a company match.
 This is the closest thing to “free money” you’ll ever find, so it’s always wise to contribute enough money to your work-sponsored 403(b) plan so that you’ll get the full benefit.

-How to do a 403(B) Rollover
+How to Do a 403(b) Rollover

 Since many people work for several employers during their working years, it is fairly common for people to have several retirement plans, including 401(k)s and 403(b)s, they need to roll over.